MultiPoolMiner/MultiPoolMiner/README.txt

 	## Upcoming pool support for: BlockMunch (http://www.blockmunch.club/) | ItalYiiMP (http://www.italyiimp.com/) | UniMining (http://www.unimining.net)

 	IMPORTANT: The specified pool here will be used as default (preferred) but this does not rule out other pools to be included.
 Selecting multiple pools is allowed and will be used on a failover basis OR if first specified pool does not support that algorithm/coin.
 See the -algorithm command below for further details and example.

+-ExcludePoolName
+	Same as the -poolname command but it is used to exclude unwanted mining pools.

 -username
 	Your username you use to login to MiningPoolHub.